Survey Descent: A Multipoint Generalization of Gradient Descent for Nonsmooth Optimization: Geometric Proof of Theorem

-By the smoothness of the projection (third fact of Lemma \ref{lem:A}), it follows $\projA{\spec}\left(\by\right){-}c\bspec{\neq}0$ for $\param$ sufficiently close to $\bparam$ as well.
+By the smoothness of the projection (third fact of Lemma \ref{lem:A}), we deduce $\projA{\spec}\left(y\right){-}c\spec{\neq}0$ for $\param$ sufficiently close to $\bparam$ as well.
 Thus, \eqref{eq:u} is well-defined.
 Moreover, the smoothness of the projection and \eqref{eq:u} further shows that $u\param$ is smooth with respect to $\param$.